Advanced airway management: Cricothyrotomy

+Tracheotomy

 A tracheotomy is a surgical procedure creating an incision in the front of the neck down to the trachea.
 A tracheostomy tube can be placed through the opening created by the incision, which allows breathing through the tube rather than the nose and mouth.
 Although the terms are sometimes used interchangeably, a "tracheotomy" is the surgical procedure creating an incision into the trachea, while "tracheostomy" refers to the opening in the trachea created by the incision.
 The most common acute complications of a tracheotomy are difficulty speaking or swallowing due to nerve damage, prolonged bleeding at the incision site, and pneumothorax.
 A tracheotomy is rarely indicated in an emergent setting.
 It more commonly performed in a controlled environment to create an airway that can be used long-term, such as for prolonged mechanical ventilation.

+Difficult airway algorithm

+Various expert societies in airway management, including the American Society of Anesthesiologists, have recommended approaches to difficult airways.
+The algorithm provides a step-by-step framework to respond to situations where traditional airway management techniques may be inadequate.
+Current guidelines for airway management when inducing anesthesia where ventilation is inadequate recommend to call for help and limit attempts at tracheal intubation to three attempts plus one attempt by an experienced provider (3 + 1 rule) in order to prevent unnecessary trauma.
+If direct laryngoscopy was utilized initially it is recommended to consider video laryngoscopy.
+This is followed by attempting bag mask ventilation then by placing a supraglotic airway, usually a laryngeal mask airway.
+If ventilation is still inadequate, it is recommended to consider an emergency invasive airway such as a surgical airway, rigid bronchoscopy, or extracorporeal membrane oxygenation (ECMO).
+Invasive airways should be performed by an individual well-trained in invasive airway techniques whenever possible.
+While preparing for invasive airway placement, it is recommended to continue to attempt alternative methods of tracheal intubation beyond the normally recommended 3 + 1 rule.